Foreign travel advice

 The level of tension on the Korean peninsula can change with little notice.
 It increased after the sinking of the South Korean Navy Ship Cheonan and an artillery attack against Yeonpyeong Island in 2010; when the DPRK carried out two missile tests in 2012 and after a nuclear test in 2013.

-The DPRK have carried out two nuclear tests in 2016, the most recent on 9 September.
-This followed a series of ballistic missile tests that took place during 2016.
+The DPRK carried out two nuclear tests in 2016 and there has been a series of ballistic missile tests in 2016 and 2017.
 Tensions can also rise during regular South Korean-US military exercises that take place throughout the year.